 Brand X: All the pre-war advertisements that are not shilling the book series the game is based on are this.

 Bribing Your Way to Victory: As of the 21st of May, 2013, a Season Pass is available for purchase.
 Buying it gives the player an exclusive "Abzats" weapon, which is a refurbished Heavy Automatic Shotgun from the first game.
 And just as in the first game, nothing that can be killed survives an entire belt.

 Brick Joke/Chekhov's Gun: An uncommon instance when it's in use by the villains.
-Early in the game, you hear the Reds are preparing for war, including building an armored train.
+Early in the game, you hear the Reds are preparing for war, including building an armored train-which you even find, under construction at one point.
 Guess what they use at the very end to break through your lines?